Chemical Engineering, MS

 Featured Courses

 Below are some of the courses that students in our program can choose to take.
-For a list of all courses in chemical engineering, visit the Graduate Catalog.
+For a list of all courses in chemical engineering, visit the graduate catalog.

-CBE 531 Advanced Chemical Engineering Thermodynamics
+CBE 531 Advanced Engineering Mathematics

 CBE 547 Advanced Transport Phenomena